WhatsNew:

 Article VII Association Fiscal Year and Financial Report

-The Association’s Fiscal Year shall start each September 1 of the current year and shall end each August 31 of the following year.
+The Association’s Fiscal Year shall start January 1 of the current year and shall end on December 31 of that same year.

-The Treasurer shall prepare a Fiscal Year end Financial Report (“Report”, see Attachment 1) prior to each annual meeting, submit the Report to the President for his approval and present to the Association the Report at the Association’s Annual Reunion.
+The Treasurer shall prepare a Fiscal Year End Financial Report prior to each annual meeting, submit the Report to the President for his approval, and present the same to the Association at the Association’s Annual Reunion.

 Article VIII Elected Officers and Executive Committee

-The officers of the Association are President, Vice President, Treasurer, Secretary, and three Directors that are elected by the Regular Membership.
-The positions of the Editor and Web Master shall serve in an advisory position to the Executive Committee.
-The Editor or Web Master, if a Regular Member, may also hold another office.
+The officers of the Association are President, Vice President, Treasurer, Secretary, and three Directors who are elected by the regular membership.
+The positions of the Editor, Chaplain, and Webmaster shall serve in an advisory position to the Executive Committee.
+All four advisory positions, if held by a Regular Member, may also hold another office.
+Spouses, widows and other family members are also eligible to serve as Directors, in advisory/adjunct positions and on committees but no two family members may concurrently serve as Directors.
 The officers are all volunteers and receive no pay.
-To ensure continuity of the elected officers and executive committee, the term of office shall be:
+To ensure continuity of the elected officers and executive committee, the term of office shall be two years which shall include the President, Vice President, Treasurer, Secretary and three Directors.

 There are no limitations to the number of terms.

 The Executive Committee of the Association shall be comprised of the elected officers.
-The Executive Committee shall act for the general membership between the annual meetings.
+The Executive Committee shall act for the general membership upon adjournment of the Annual Business Meeting and prior to the opening of the next Annual Business Meeting.
 In the conduct of said business, virtual meetings consisting of mail, telephone and email or combinations thereof will suffice in place of physical attendance at one location.
-Should one individual hold multiple offices, his influence in Executive Committee deliberations shall be as a single individual.
+Should one individual hold multiple offices, his influence in Executive Committee deliberations shall be as one individual.

-The President of the Association shall appoint a Chaplain, Member Locator, Newsletter Editor, and Web Master.
+The President of the Association shall appoint a Chaplain, Newsletter Editor, and Web Master.
 Members of the Executive Committee of the Association may hold these positions.

 Article IX Duties of Officers